Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 Yes, it can be found [here](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/mvameldingen/faq/Speiling_poster_mva-melding_SAF-T_koder.pdf).

-## Sales and purchase report

-### What does the sales and purchase report entail, and when will it be launched?

-The proposition for a new solution for reporting on sales and purchases has been throuhg a mandatory public consultation.
-There are currently no plans for starting development of the sales and purchase report.
-If the report is developed in the future, the need for time to develop the sales and purchase report for businesses, ERPs and the Tax Administration will be taken into account.
-The proposal that has been through mandatory public consultation includes a reporting duty for sales and purchase transactions for private and public organisations.
-The reporting duty will apply for single transactions, and include information regarding invoice number, documentation date, name of parties in the transaction, organisational number and information on VAT and remuneration.

-The proposed reporting duty will make it possible to see transactions in context, which is not possible today.
-There will be no requirement to report information on the purpose of the transaction.
-A large number of businesses are using ERPs with requirements to provide accounting information in standardised formats (SAF-T).
-This enables direct reporting from the ERP to the tax administration.

-The purpose of the proposed reporting duty is to increase compliance, help both businesses and the Tax Administration to ensure equal treatment and prevent unlawful distortion of competition for businesses.
-An important goal is to limit extra work for businesses, by offering reporting directly from ERPs.

-### Will the new reporting duty apply to all businesses, or will there be exceptions for small businesses?

-The proposal opens for exceptions in some cases.

-### Is it relevant to extend the current SAF-T Financial Norway XML file to include a sales / purchase invoice, or will a new sales purchase report be completely outside the SAF-T Financial Norway XML file?

-The sales and purchase report will be something other than SAF-T Financial, but it might be relevant to reuse some of the structure.

 ## Test

 ### Will testing of the new VAT-report be open for everyone?

 Information regarding testing is open to everyone on [Github](https://skatteetaten.github.io/mva-meldingen/mvameldingen_eng/test/).
-If you are interested in participating in testing, please contact the Tax Administration at mva-modernisering@skatteetaten.no.

-### Will there be a test version of the portal so you can test completion and the new validations before submission?

-The portal will be user-tested by a selct group of users, but it will not be possible to log in to test for everyone.
-[A test version of the portal can be found here](https://skatt-sbstest.sits.no/web/mva/).
-It requires Tenor test data to be used, [user guide can be found here](https://skatteetaten.github.io/mva-meldingen/mvameldingen_eng/test/#the-test-environment-and-test-data).